One of the most important things you can do to help you reach your financial goals is establishing and following a budget.

 - Record ATM withdrawals and debit card transactions in the check register immediately along with the purpose of the expenditure

 - Review your monthly statements to ensure you haven’t missed anything

 Use a notebook or spreadsheet to record day-to-day expenditures when developing a cash-flow statement.
-The same method can be used for budgeting.
+You can use the same method for budgeting.